-- Support sustainable companies.
+Support sustainable companies.
 These days, more businesses are becoming aware of the impact that the online retail industry has on the environment.
-Here at Sabai, we’ve partnered with Neutrl to help reduce the carbon footprint of your orders.
-We also offer Sabai Revive, a program where you can trade in your used Sabai furniture, or buy one secondhand for up to 30% off the original price.
+Here at Sabai, we offer Sabai Revive, a program where you can trade in your used Sabai furniture, or buy one secondhand for up to 30% off the original price.

 Thanks to e-commerce and the shipping industry, shopping is easier than ever.
 But unfortunately, the amount of waste created from fast consumption and return culture is doing more harm than good for the environment.
 By slowing down our consumption and extending the life of our existing belongings, we can hopefully ensure our planet doesn't pay the price for our decisions.